Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Computation of the effective Poisson's ratio

-This appendix reviews the mathematical approach that was used to measure/compute the apparent Poisson's ratio of a unit cell in both measurement by digital image correlation and numerical estimation using a finite element method.
-For the following computation, we place ourselves in the case of small strain assumption.

-The effective material is supposed to carry a natural orthotropic material behaviour.
-The apparent Poisson's ratio $\nu_{12}$, characterising the transverse strain of the structure in the direction Oy axis when stretched in the direction Ox, is defined as:
+This appendix reviews the mathematical approach that was used to measure/compute the effective Poisson's ratio of a unit cell in both measurement by Digital Image Correlation and numerical estimation using a finite element method.
+For the following computation, we place ourselves in the case of small strain assumption. \\ The effective material is supposed to carry a natural orthotropic material behaviour.
+The effective Poisson's ratio $\nu_{12}$, characterising the transverse strain of the structure in the direction $(O,\vec{e_2})$ axis when stretched in the direction $(O,\vec{e_1})$, is defined as:

-We remind that $A^H_{1122}$ and $A^H_{2222}$ are coefficients of the effective elastic stiffness tensor.
+We remind that $C^H_{1122}$ and $C^H_{2222}$ are coefficients of the effective elastic stiffness tensor.
 In general $\nu_{12} \neq \nu_{21}$.
-During a uniaxial tensile test in the direction Ox, equation \eqref{eq:APR_def} yields to the negative of the ratio of macroscopic transverse strain to macroscopic axial strain:
+During a uniaxial tensile test in the direction $(O,\vec{e_1})$, equation \eqref{eq:APR_def} yields to the negative of the ratio of macroscopic transverse strain to macroscopic axial strain:

-In small strain assumption, the strain field can be linearised as:
+In the small strain assumption, the strain field can be linearised as:

-where $\mathbb{F}$ is the average transformation gradient.
+where $\ten[2]{F}$ is the average transformation gradient.
 Considering the small strain assumption:

 Using Ostrogradsky's theorem, we can express the transformation gradient at the boundary $\partial \Omega$: